-Objectification of Women by the Mass Media
+Objectification of Women by Media

 Exploitation of girls and women by the Fashion Industry

-In addition, many women work in environments whose main purpose is to offer explicit targets for men to objectify them e.g., exotic dancing and cocktail waitressing.
+There are many professions such as certain forms of dancing, beauty pageants, modeling, and cheerleading where women’s objectification is encouraged and promoted.
+In addition, many women work in environments where the main purpose is to offer explicit targets for men to objectify them e.g., exotic dancing and cocktail waitressing.

-Self-objectification, Depression and Self-harm Among Young Girls and Women
+Self-objectification, Depression, and Self-harm Among Young Girls and Women

 According to Jess Wiener, the cultural expert for the Dove Self-Esteem Project, “Viewing unrealistic and unachievable beauty images creates an unattainable goal which leads to feelings of failure.
 This is especially true of young girls who have grown up in a world of filters and airbrushing.”

-A False Sense of Perceived Empowerment and Self-Objectification
+Sense of Empowerment in Self-Objectification

-Normalizes Violence Against Women
+Normalizing Violence Against Women

 According to UNICEF, “The objectification and sexualization of girls in the media is linked to violence against women and girls worldwide.”

-The attitude of Boys towards Girls and Relationship
+Attitude of Boys towards Girls and Relationship

 If a child is exposed to certain experiences as a part of his/her normal developmental dynamics, they tend to normalize it and develop a lot of unconscious biases towards that experience.
 These children would definitely grow up to replicate those experiences in their lives as adults.